sean9999/rebouncer/README.md

 Rebouncer needs a few basic to be passed in.
 Continuing the example a file-watcher, let's go over the basic architecture of these plugin lifecycle functions:

-### Injestor
+### ingestor

-An injestor is defined as runs in a go routine, and sends events of interest to Rebouncer, pushing them onto the Queue.
+An ingestor is defined as runs in a go routine, and sends events of interest to Rebouncer, pushing them onto the Queue.
 It looks like this:

 ### Reducer

-Reducer operates on the entire Queue, each time Injestor runs, modifiying, removing, or even adding events as needed.
+Reducer operates on the entire Queue, each time ingestor runs, modifiying, removing, or even adding events as needed.

 ### Quantizer